MicrosoftDocs/cross-device/project-rome-docs/Android/api-reference/RemoteSystemDiscoveryTypeFilter.md

+---
+title: RemoteSystemDiscoveryTypeFilter
+description: An IRemoteSystemFilter that limits the set of discoverable remote systems by allowing only those of a specific discovery type.
+keywords: microsoft, windows, project rome, android api reference
+---

 # RemoteSystemDiscoveryTypeFilter class

 An **IRemoteSystemFilter** that limits the set of discoverable remote systems by allowing only those of a specific discovery type.